BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 ## Pharmacokinetic

-The standard way to model Pharmacokinetic of drugs is to used compartments model.
-Both Propofol and Remifentanil have been studied in many clinical trials and 3-comparments model is considered as the standard way to model those drugs parmacokinetics and also the way it is implemented in PAS.
-Population The different population model available are listed beloow:
+The standard way to model the Pharmacokinetic of drugs is to use a compartments model.
+Both Propofol and Remifentanil have been studied in many clinical trials and the 3-compartments model is considered as the standard way to model those drugs pharmacokinetics and also the way it is implemented in PAS.
+Population The different population models available are listed below:

-- For Propofol: @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, Marsh model with modified time constant for the effect site compartment [@struysComparisonPlasmaCompartment2000],  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.
+- For Propofol: @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, Marsh model with the modified time constant for the effect site compartment [@struysComparisonPlasmaCompartment2000],  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.

 - For Remifentanil: @mintoInfluenceAgeGender1997 and @eleveldAllometricModelRemifentanil2017.

-For Norepinephrine clinical trial are rarer and usually only one comparment is used to model the distribution of those drugs in blood.
+Norepinephrine clinical trials are rarer and usually, only one compartment is used to model the distribution of those drugs in blood.
 In PAS the model from @beloeilNorepinephrineKineticsDynamics2005 is programmed.

-Several studies have shown the influence of Cardiac Output (CO) on the pharmacokinetic of Propofol [@uptonCardiacOutputDeterminant1999; @kuritaInfluenceCardiacOutput2002; @adachiDeterminantsPropofolInduction2001].
-In @bienertInfluenceCardiacOutput2020 the authors proposed the assumption that the clearance rate of Propofol and Fentanil could be proportionnal to CO resulting in non-constant clearance rate.
-In the simulator the same assumption is made for the Propofol and extended to Remifentanil, Epinephrine and Norepinephrine clearance rates PK.
-It can be activated or desactivated to simulate the interaction between CO and the hypnotic system.
+Several studies have shown the influence of Cardiac Output (CO) on the pharmacokinetics of Propofol [@uptonCardiacOutputDeterminant1999; @kuritaInfluenceCardiacOutput2002; @adachiDeterminantsPropofolInduction2001].
+In @bienertInfluenceCardiacOutput2020 the authors proposed the assumption that the clearance rate of Propofol and Fentanil could be proportional to CO resulting in a non-constant clearance rate.
+In the simulator, the same assumption is made for the Propofol and extended to Remifentanil and, Norepinephrine clearance rates PK.
+It can be activated or deactivated to simulate the interaction between CO and the PK systems.

-Blood loss is known to change the distribution of drug in the body [@johnsonInfluenceHemorrhagicShock2001; @kuritaInfluenceHemorrhagicShock2009a; @johnsonInfluenceHemorrhagicShock2003].
-In fact, the reduce volume of blood will impact the PK system of the drugs.
-Thus, during blood loss simulation the blood volume is updated in all the PK model to represent the remaining fraction of remaining blood volume.
-As blood loss also strongly impact the hemodynamic system and a decrease in blood volume often leads to a decrease of, the clearance rates of the PK system will also decrease.
+Blood loss is known to change the distribution of drugs in the body [@johnsonInfluenceHemorrhagicShock2001; @kuritaInfluenceHemorrhagicShock2009a; @johnsonInfluenceHemorrhagicShock2003].
+In fact, the reduced volume of blood will impact the PK system of the drugs.
+Thus, during blood loss simulation the blood volume is updated in all the PK models to represent the remaining fraction of the remaining blood volume.
+As blood loss also strongly impacts the hemodynamic system and a decrease in blood volume often leads to a decrease, the clearance rates of the PK system will also decrease.

 ## Pharmacodynamic

-Pharmacodynamics model describe the link between drug concentration and the observed effect on physiological variable.
-In PAS, the considered variable are the Bispectral Index (BIS) to characterize the hypnotic system, Mean Arterial Presure (MAP) and Cardiac Output (CO) for the hemodynamic system and Tolerance of Laryngoscopy (TOL) as an analgesia indicator.
-Unlike @ionescuOpenSourcePatient2021a which used Richmond Agitation Sedation Scale (RASS) to assess analgesia, TOL was choosen due to the availability of more clinical sutides on this index.
+Pharmacodynamics models describe the link between drug concentration and the observed effect on physiological variables.
+In PAS, the considered variable are Bispectral Index (BIS) to characterize the hypnotic system, Mean Arterial Pressure (MAP) and Cardiac Output (CO) for the hemodynamic system, and Tolerance of Laryngoscopy (TOL) as an analgesia indicator.
+Unlike @ionescuOpenSourcePatient2021a which used Richmond Agitation Sedation Scale (RASS) to assess analgesia, TOL was chosen due to the availability of more clinical studies on this index.
 Since this output does not affect the system another index could be programmed to replace it.

 The standard way to model pharmacodynamics is to consider a delay between a rise in blood concentration and the appearance of the physiological effect by adding an *effect site* compartments.
-Then a hill cruve is used to model the relation between the effect site drug concentration and the dedicated effect.
+Then a hill curve is used to model the relation between the effect site drug concentration and the dedicated effect.

-For BIS and TOL, PAS include 3D hill curves to model the synergical effect of Propofol and Remifentanil with the value from @bouillonPharmacodynamicInteractionPropofol2004.
+For BIS and TOL, PAS includes a surface-response model to represent the synergic effect of Propofol and Remifentanil with the value from @bouillonPharmacodynamicInteractionPropofol2004.

-For MAP and CO, the interaction between drugs have not been studied yet.
+For MAP and CO, the interaction between drugs has not been studied yet.
 Thus the effect of each drug is added to obtain the overall treatment effect:

 - For Propofol the value from @jeleazcovPharmacodynamicResponseModelling2015 where used for MAP.
-For CO, experimentals value from @fairfieldHAEMODYNAMICEFFECTSPROPOFOL1991.
+For CO, experimental values from @fairfieldHAEMODYNAMICEFFECTSPROPOFOL1991.

-- For Remifentanil only study in infants where found, the parameters from  @standingPharmacokineticPharmacodynamicModeling2010b where used for MAP effect and experimentals results from @chanavazHaemodynamicEffectsRemifentanil2005 for CO effect.
+- For Remifentanil only study in infants where found, the parameters from  @standingPharmacokineticPharmacodynamicModeling2010b were used for the MAP effect, and, experimental results from @chanavazHaemodynamicEffectsRemifentanil2005 for the CO effect.

-- For Norepinephrine the value from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance to the PK model.
-For the impact on CO we extrapolate value from @monnetNorepinephrineIncreasesCardiac2011.
+- For Norepinephrine the values from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance with the PK model.
+For the impact on CO, we extrapolate value from @monnetNorepinephrineIncreasesCardiac2011.

 Note that for the effect of all drugs on CO, there is no study proposing a Hill curve.
-Thus the hill curve parameters where computed to match experimental results.
+Thus the hill curve parameters were computed to match experimental results.

 # Conclusion and Future development
 As shown in the available examples included in PAS, many functions are implemented to help further research on drug control during anesthesia.
 This package provides a full pipeline to design and test multidrug controllers on a wide variety of scenarios.
 In the future many improvements can be imagined to develop PAS:

 - Other drugs or models could be added;

-- Neuromuscular blockade system could be implemented as this is an important component of anesthesia paradigm;
+- Neuromuscular blockade system could be implemented as this is an important component of the anesthesia paradigm;

 - A more physiological model for the hemodynamic system could be proposed to better link CO and MAP and eventually add Heart Rate as an output variable;